-Flyers have the honour of being the first team to meet with the newest Continental Cup winners when Cardiff Devils visit the Auld Barn on Saturday.
+Parts of the Auld Barn's roof departing to Norway meant Flyers missed the honour of being the first team to meet with the newest Continental Cup winners when Cardiff Devils were unable to visit the Auld Barn last Saturday.
 The competition may have its knockers and with Katowice missing four players due to paperwork issues and one team having dropped out of the finals weekend there were distractions and murmurs around about the validity of it all.
-Devils had to go through significant pain to get to the finals weekend and also win both games last weekend to secure the trophy.
+Devils had to go through significant pain to get to the finals weekend and win both games that weekend to secure the trophy.

 Given their liking for merch (big chains and all that) I am hoping to see celebratory sandwich platters on sale down in Wales to stimulate some vigorous hockey conversation over a pile of coronation chicken sandwiches.
-If they play their cards right they could merch the chain and platter together as a pull chain and toilet lid - just one trophy away from a full flush and being able to market a Devils Dunnie.
+If they play their cards right, they could merch the chain and platter together as a pull chain and toilet lid - just one trophy away from a full flush and being able to market a Cardiff Cludgie.
 Steelers will be raging that they haven't thought of that.